Synod of Whitby: Legacy and historical significance

-In placing the synod in its proper historical context, historians of Anglo-Saxon England have also noted the position of the synod in the context of contemporary political tensions.
+In placing the synod in its historical context, historians of Anglo-Saxon England have also noted the position of the synod in the context of contemporary political tensions.
 Henry Mayr-Harting considered Alchfrith's interest in the convocation of the synod to be derived from his desire to see his father's position in Bernicia challenged and to see the replacement of Colmán with another bishop who would be more aligned with himself.